 - Change the password.

 - Log into Netflix using your new password.

-Everyone who was using your Netflix device allocation will instantly be logged out of the app.
+Everyone who was using your Netflix device allocation will be logged out of the app.
+It should be noted, though, that it may not be instant.
+In some cases, it can take hours or even days for everyone to be kicked off.
 By changing the password immediately, they won’t be able to log back in and you will be able to binge as much as you like.
 Just make sure you inform all of the legitimate users of your account of the new password.

-Most households will understand your move if they have been leeching off your account with your agreement.
-Some won’t, and you will have to be prepared to defend your position.
+Most households will understand your move if they have been leeching off your account for a while.
+Some won’t and you will have to be prepared to defend your position.
 At the end of the day, it’s your account and you are paying, so it is up to you how you manage it.